SeisComP3/seiscomp3/src/trunk/apps/fdsnws/descriptions/fdsnws.rst

 was set to ``false``.

 The individual rules are evaluated in order of their definition.
-The processing stops once a matching rule is found and the stream is included or excluded immediately.
+The processing stops once a matching rule is found and the channel is included or excluded immediately.
 So the order of the rules is important.

 One may decided to specify a pure whitelist, a pure blacklist, or to mix include